 Japanese beetles can destroy the bulk of your garden crop in just days.
-They not only have a devastating impact on growing plants, but are extremely difficult to kill.
+They not only have a devastating impact on growing plants, but are extremely difficult to get rid of.

 Short of standing in your garden around the clock plucking the Japanese beetles off the pants and squishing them beneath your feet, there is no surefire way to destroy them all in one fell swoop.

 It does not take harsh chemical pesticides to get rid of Japanese beetles, odds are you have all the supplies necessary sitting on a shelf right now.